freenet/freenet-core/docs/src/components/contracts.md

 access to the contract's state and parameters.
 This API is useful for contracts that require fine-grained control over their state, but can be cumbersome.

-We will provide higher-level APIs on top of Layer 0 that will sacrifice some flexibility for ease of contract implementation.
+Soon we will provide higher-level APIs on top of Layer 0 that will sacrifice some flexibility for ease of contract implementation.